Tag: grief

 With every political cycle, there is a cynical pulling of our heartstrings for the future (the children).
 Whether the issue is abortion, adoption, food, education, healthcare, politicians use our hearts to pull our votes.
 This is not to deny the importance of the issues.
 In fact, it is quite the opposite.
 By making political hay using children, the politicians belittle our hearts, our future, and our children.

 The sad part is that our culture has place children in this odd place.
 While we may not be Herod, children and the satisfaction of political, cultural, and personal power remains an issue.
-If one analyzes the political, cultural, and religious language often used, one can (not God) language used with and for children (through no fault or initiative of their own).
+If one analyzes the political, cultural, and religious language often used, one can see god (not God) language used with and for children (through no fault or initiative of their own).
 Children are therefore set up to fail as they are not gods.
 Children, to this day, are used for power and pride.
 They are still Holy Innocents.

 1) We often compare our childhood to the “current” childhood.
 How does that cause us to miss bad (i.e., “god”) language spoken of us when we were children?
 Why is it both bad and good to compare language used about children?